osisoft/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 "c:\program files\OSIsoft\EdgeDataStore\edgecmd.exe" Configuration Storage Logging LogFileCountLimit=5
 ```

-It can also be used to add an entry to a collection configuration (for example, the 'Health Endpoints' facet in the 'System' component):
+It can also be used to add an entry to a collection configuration, for example, the 'Health Endpoints' facet in the 'System' component:
 ```cmd
 "c:\program files\OSIsoft\EdgeDataStore\edgecmd.exe" Configuration System HealthEndpoints Id=endpoint_1 Endpoint=endpointURL UserName=UserName Password=Password
 ```
 - Note: if an entry with the specified id already exists, it will be updated based on the new key=value pairs

 ### Configuring with JSON Files
-The Edge Data Store can also be configured by inputting a JSON into the edgecmd application.
+The Edge Data Store can also be configured by inputting a JSON file into the edgecmd application.
 File imports will completely replace the existing configuration(s) that you are attempting to change.
 Therefore, it cannot be used to change certain values in a facet without modifying others.

 To import a bulk configuration:
 ```cmd